Overview#

 deployable

-Tested on Intel Sapphire Rapids, with the simplest inner-product distance, equivalent recall, and memory consumption while also providing far superior search speed. ¹ A shorter codebase of usearch/ over faiss/ makes the project easier to maintain and audit. ² User-defined metrics allow you to customize your search for various applications, from GIS to creating custom metrics for composite embeddings from multiple AI models or hybrid full-text and semantic search. ³ With USearch, you can reuse the same preconstructed index in various programming languages. ⁴ The 40-bit integer allows you to store 4B+ vectors without allocating 8 bytes for every neighbor reference in the proximity graph. ⁵ Lack of obligatory dependencies makes USearch much more portable. ⁶ Native bindings introduce lower call latencies than more straightforward approaches. ⁷ Lighter bindings make downloads and deployments faster.
+Tested on Intel Sapphire Rapids, with the simplest inner-product distance, equivalent recall, and memory consumption while also providing far superior search speed. ¹ A shorter codebase of usearch/ over faiss/ makes the project easier to maintain and audit. ² User-defined metrics allow you to customize your search for various applications, from GIS to creating custom metrics for composite embeddings from multiple AI models or hybrid full-text and semantic search. ³ With USearch, you can reuse the same preconstructed index in various programming languages. ⁴ The 40-bit integer allows you to store 4B+ vectors without allocating 8 bytes for every neighbor reference in the proximity graph. ⁵ With USearch the index can be combined with arbitrary external containers, like Bloom filters or third-party databases, to filter out irrelevant keys during index traversal. ⁶ Lack of obligatory dependencies makes USearch much more portable. ⁷ Native bindings introduce lower call latencies than more straightforward approaches. ⁸ Lighter bindings make downloads and deployments faster.

 Base functionality is identical to FAISS, and the interface must be familiar if you have ever investigated Approximate Nearest Neighbors search: